Ashton-Sidhu/aethos/README.md

 # py-automl

+Analytics shouldn't be about the code, but the analysis.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 ## Table of Contents